rsolorio/SoloPlayerH/README.md

   - Flag that indicates if the song has explicit content
   - ID3 mapping: iTunesAdvisory or TXXX:Explicit
   - It can be set the by user
+- performers
+  - Number of artists performing the song
+  - ID3 mapping: custom TXXX:Performers
+  - If not present it will automatically calculated based on featuring artists
 - primaryAlbumId
   - The album associated with the track
 - infoUrl